FilippoPisello/advent-of-code/readme.md

 python -m advent_of_code <day-number> <your_name> --year 2022 --create
 ```
 Ta-da!
 The script has created four you a folder `advent_of_code/y<year>/day<day>/<your-name>/` containing files for your input, solution and tests.

-> [!IMPORTANT]
-> In principle this project should require no extra dependencies.
-If you want top add one to use in one of your solutions, make sure to install it by creating a dependency group under your name, so like `poetry add <your-dependency> --group <your-name>`.

 #### Working on your solution
 To get into the action: